Samuelsen1/Tech-Writing-Samples/README.md

 ## 2. Manage Condition(s)
 This feature helps the user to
-- Log symptoms (this enebles the user to systematically record symptoms and identify the key triggers).
+- Log symptoms (this enables the user to systematically record symptoms and identify the key triggers).
 - View recommended diet.
 - View recommended daily activities and lifestyle.